diegonz/babelj/README.md

 # BabelJ

 ## Purpose
-The goal of this project is to make the easiest, fastest, and most painless way of translating text on the go, which can be run across **ALL platforms** supported by *Java* (including Linux, Mac OS X, IllumOS(Solaris), BSD *nixes, Windows and ARM).
+The goal of this project is to make the easiest, fastest, and most painless way of translating text on the go, which can run across **ALL platforms** supported by *Java* (including Linux, Mac OS X, IllumOS(Solaris), BSD *nixes, Windows and ARM).

 BabelJ is a *simple* command line tool, designed to *simply* translate text.

 ## Features

 - Get input from system *clipboard*, user *selection* or passing text as a *CLI* argument.
-- Store and load settings from a very simple *JSON* file.
+- Store and load settings from a simple *JSON* file.
 - Use *yandex*, *microsoft* or *google* as translation backend.
 - Use *CLI* arguments to load/overwrite settings.
 - Show the obtained translated text outputting to *stdout* or as a OS-independent notification.